MINDYEOI/KakaoTalk/Init Page/README.md

-It contains KakaoTalk Sign in and Sign up view.
+It contains KakaoTalk Sign in and Sign up views.